Kadhalikka Neramillai (2025 film)

 Kadhalikka Neramillai is a 2025 Indian Tamil-language romantic comedy film written and directed by Kiruthiga Udhayanidhi.
 It is produced by Udhayanidhi Stalin under Red Giant Movies.
-The film stars Jayam Ravi and Nithya Menen in the lead roles, alongside Vinay Rai, Yogi Babu, T.J.
+The film stars Ravi Mohan and Nithya Menen in the lead roles, alongside Vinay Rai, Yogi Babu, T.J.
 Bhanu and Lal.
 It is loosely inspired from the 2010 American romantic comedy The Switch.

 The film was officially announced in November 2023.
 Principal photography commenced the same month.
 It was predominantly shot in Chennai and wrapped by late-May 2024.
 The film has music composed by A. R. Rahman, cinematography handled by Gavemic U. Ary and editing by Lawrence Kishore.

 Kadhalikka Neramillai released in theatres on 14 January 2025 and received mixed to positive reviews from critics.

 Plot

 In 2017, Chennai-based architect Shriya defies her conservative parents' wishes by register-marrying her lover, Karan.
 However, she soon discovers Karan's infidelity and ends their relationship.
 Shriya, desiring motherhood, decides to undergo In vitro fertilisation (IVF) with the support of her cousin, Ashwini.
 This decision leads to a rift with her mother, who disowns her.
 Meanwhile, in Bengaluru, structural engineer Siddharth "Sid" is in a relationship with model Nirupama.
 After a stressful work period, Sid, along with friends Sethuraman "Sethu" and Gowda, decide to freeze their sperm.
 Sid provides a pseudonym, P. James, and incorrect contact information to maintain anonymity.

 A mix-up at the hospital leads to Sid's sperm being used for IVF.
 Unbeknownst to Sid, his sperm is used to impregnate Shriya.
 As Sid's relationship with Nirupama becomes strained due to his reluctance to have children, while Shriya becomes curious about her sperm donor, P. James.
 With Ashwini's help, she tracks down the donor's details and travels to Bengaluru.
 At a seminar, Sid is impressed by Shriya, unaware of their connection.
 Later, Shriya meets Sid and his friends while searching for P. James.
 As they grow closer, Shriya leaves instantly, returning to Chennai.
 Shriya soon gives birth to a baby boy.